HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf217.md

 ### Updated documentation for setting up OIDC in HCL DX

 === "Containers"
-    [Configuring OIDC for HCL Digital Experience](../../deployment/manage/security/people/authentication/oidc/index.md) is updated to include information on how to [set up OIDC for HCL DX with VMM and Virtual Portals](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md), how to [configure Keycloak as an OIDC IdP for HCL DX](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md), and how to [update WebSphere to support OIDC Authentication for DX with Transient Users](../../deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md).
+    [Configuring OIDC for HCL Digital Experience](../../deployment/manage/security/people/authentication/oidc/index.md) is updated to include information on how to [set up OIDC for HCL DX with VMM and Virtual Portals](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md) and how to [configure Keycloak as an OIDC IdP for HCL DX](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md).

+    In addition, the OIDC documentation now provides detailed steps on how to [configure DX with OIDC and transient users](../../deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md).
+The available JAAS login module for transient users is refined to support common transient user setups and scenarios.
+ConfigEngine tasks and administrative portlets are also added to ease the deployment and configuration of transient user capabilities.

 === "On-Premises"
     [Configuring OIDC for HCL Digital Experience](../../deployment/manage/security/people/authentication/oidc/index.md) is updated to include information on how to [set up OIDC for HCL DX with VMM and Virtual Portals](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-vmm-vp.md), how to [configure Keycloak as an OIDC IdP for HCL DX](../../deployment/manage/security/people/authentication/oidc/dx-keycloak-configuration.md), and how to [update WebSphere to support OIDC Authentication for DX with Transient Users](../../deployment/manage/security/people/authentication/oidc/transient-users/dx-update-webshpere-for-oidc-transient-users.md).